The Spirit of Glory

 nothing left to search for.

-Only a native warmth;
+Only a native warmth, forming its body

-the wish to touch ground.
+in the wish to touch ground;

 So lady light, come, lay down some shadows.